Tuomas Vohlonen: Early life

-In September 1877 Juho and Helena Vohlonen had a son in Vohloja ranch, Orimattila.
+In September 1877, Juho and Helena Vohlonen had a son in Vohloja ranch, Orimattila.
 Later they had four more children, sons Kelpo Hyvä (surveyor, wrestler) and Oiva Lahja (officer) and daughters Sievä Maria a.k.a.
 Maija (agronomist, sheep specialist, author) and Oma Eeva (agronomist), but this son was nominated Tuomas, with only one first name.
 Parents called him Tommo, and that nomination was used through his life.
 Only a few years before his death Tuomas could be seen in official patent papers.
-During the siblings’ childhood the family moved to Lappeenranta for a short while, then to Kekäleenmäki, Ruokolahti.
+During the siblings' childhood the family moved to Lappeenranta for a short while, then to Kekäleenmäki, Ruokolahti.
 There Juho Vohlonen worked as smith and also did some farming.
-Helena and Juho Vohlonen weren’t highly educated, but they had decided their children will get the highest education possible.
-Including daughters, which wasn’t very typical of that time.
+Helena and Juho Vohlonen weren't highly educated, but they had decided their children will get the highest education possible.
+Including daughters, which wasn't very typical of that time.
 Earlier stages of school were done in Ruokolahti, later stages in Lappeenranta.
-Tuomas went to college in Vyborg.
-After that Tuomas studied in Finnish polytechnic to become a surveyor.
+Tuomas went to college in Finnish Viipuri, nowadays Russified Vyborg.
+After that, Tuomas studied in Finnish polytechnic to become a surveyor.

 Interests and influences

 Vohlonen siblings were all interested in outdoor living, sports, hunting and fishing.
-Tuomas’ brother Kelpo Vohlonen was a competition-level wrestler trained by an olympic winner Verner Weckman, but it's told Tuomas still defeated him easily in wrestling.
+Tuomas’ brother Kelpo Vohlonen was a competition-level wrestler trained by an Olympic winner Verner Weckman, but it's told Tuomas still defeated him easily in wrestling.
 Tuomas was attracted by wilderness, distant districts, snow fields and open waters.
 Even when he had settled in Helsinki, he travelled to Saimaa as often as possible.
 There he had a small boat with outboard motor and a sauna on a beach he had entirely bought.
 Orienteering was one of Tuomas' favorites, and eventually it became the work of his life.